-The scholarship applies to the entire period of the 3-year advanced training.
+The scholarship applies to the entire 3-year period of the advanced training.

-Following up on CapaCare, two other NGO’s have developed similar advanced trainings, each for different medical streams: German Doctors for pediatrics and Partners in Health for internal medicine.
+Following up on CapaCare, two other NGO’s developed similar advanced trainings, each for different medical streams: German Doctors for pediatrics and Partners in Health for internal medicine.

 The following students were selected for scholarship: